CURENT/dime/docs/source/api/matlab.md

 ```
 send_r(name, varargin)
 ```
-Sends one or more variables to all clients in a specified group.
+Sends one or more variables passed either as a struct or as key-value pairs to all clients in a specified group.

 > **Parameters:**
 >> **name:** ***string***
 >>> The name of the group to send the variables to.

->> **varargin**
+>> **varargin: cell array**
->>> varargin : cell array
->>>> A single argument, a struct whose field names are variable names and values are the variables themselves.
-OR two or more arguments alternating between strings specifying the variable names and arbitrary values representing the variables (similar to the struct constructor with one or more initial fields)
+>>> Can be either a single argument, a struct whose field names are variable names and values are the variables themselves OR two or more arguments alternating between strings specifying the variable names and arbitrary values representing the variables (similar to the struct constructor with one or more initial fields)

 ## Broadcast
 ```